Planning and Development Overview

 - community leadership.

-Responding to and reducing the effects of changing climate requires a whole government approach and is therefore included in the Our Place Strategic Plan 2030 under the Environment Pillar.
+Responding to and reducing the effects of changing climate requires a whole government approach and is included in the Our Place Strategic Plan 2030 under the Environment Pillar.

 An initiative of the cities of Holdfast Bay, Marion, Mitcham and Onkaparinga, the Resilient South project is about what we can do in the Southern Region to make sure our businesses, communities, and environments can tackle the challenges of climate change.